 Open ENLoCC General Assembly 2016

-The yearly General Assembly of Open ENLoCC will be held in Bologna, hosted by the Open ENLoCC member Institute for Transport and Logistics ITL.
+The yearly General Assembly of Open ENLoCC was held in Bologna, hosted by the Open ENLoCC member Institute for Transport and Logistics ITL.

-The focus of the public part of the Assembly will be on city logistics, jointly organized with the NOVELOG project:
+The focus of the public part of the Assembly was on city logistics, jointly organized with the NOVELOG project:

 “Cities in urban freight issues: Training on tools, actions and results”